Sprinter05/gochat/doc/SPECIFICATION.md

 #### Requesting connection with a user

 To start messaging a user, the client application must request the **public key** of that user to the server.
-Said key can be saved by the client so the request is only made once per user.
+Said key can be saved by the client so the request is only made once per user, although it is important to note that, as stated above, usernames can be reused by a new account once they become *dangling*.
 The user must be logged in to perform this operation.

     REQ <username> (Client -> Server)